karhohs/programmers-handbook-and-data-masters-guide/README.md

 # conda-env-4-cellprofiler
 A conda environment YAML file that configures python for running CellProfiler from source.
+For installation instructions visit the [CellProfiler GitHub wiki](https://github.com/CellProfiler/CellProfiler/wiki/Conda-Installation)

 # Troubleshooting
 There are known difficulties presented by the *wxpython* package.
 This is the main reason why there are system specific YML files.